mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 can be converted to use this state machine.

-Simply speaking, the ACK flag {{RFC0793}} in the absence of the FIN or RST flags is synonymous with the consent signal, while the RST or final FIN flags are stop signals.
+Simply speaking, the ACK flag {{RFC0793}} in the absence of the FIN or RST flags is synonymous with the association signal, while the RST or final FIN flags are stop signals.
 For a typical TCP flow:

 1. The initial SYN places the flow into uniflow state,
-2. The SYN-ACK sent in reply acts as a consent signal and places the flow into biflow state,
+2. The SYN-ACK sent in reply acts as a association signal and places the flow into biflow state,
 3. Any RST moves the flow into closing state, or
 4. The final FIN-ACK (not the first half-close FIN) moves the flow into closing state.